 We can also repeat a text or multiple texts in any cell by using the traditional Copy-Paste method.

 2.1.
 Using Keyboard Shortcut CTRL C + CTRL V

-By using this shortcut, we can repeat both single text or multiple texts at a time.
-Here, we are going to discuss repeating the multiple texts in an Excel Sheet.
+By using this shortcut, we can repeat both single text and multiple texts at a time.
+Here, we are going to discuss repeating the multiple texts in an Excel sheet.

 - Let’s select the cells first we want to repeat.
 Here, we selected the cells from B5 to B8 and used the keyboard shortcut CTRL + C to Copy those texts.

 - Now select any cell where you want to place repeated texts.
 Here, we selected cell B9.